 In addition, research has demonstrated that people are better able to predict others’ behavior if they know some details about them.
+Marketing communication relies heavily on such predictions.
 Even if those details have nothing do with what’s going on right now!
 For example, research shows that knowing someone’s favorite animal will allow you not only tell whether they’ll like certain movies but also predict whether they’ll get upset over specific situations.
 Such as being rejected by another person.

 You can do this much more accurately than would otherwise be possible without knowledge of their likes/dislikes beforehand.
 Knowing whether someone likes dogs will help determine whether they’ll get upset over being dropped off after work late one night.
 Knowing whether someone prefers tea over coffee may help decipher why they might get angry with their boss during an argument rather than just shrug it off before moving onto something else entirely.

 Interactive Model of Communication is a Way for us to Understand How Communication Works!

 This model recognizes that all sources are affected by the behaviors and attitudes of other sources.
 Which in turn affect their own behaviors and attitudes.
 The communicators are viewed as mutually influencing each other when they exchange symbols (words, sounds).
 The interactive model provides a better understanding of how people communicate.
 Because it focuses on mutual influence rather than individual motivation alone.

 Major Differences Between the Interactive and the Transactional Models